SaebAmini/saebamini.github.io/_posts/2019-09-20-how-to-version-your-net-nuget-packages-libraries-and-assemblies-azure-yaml-pipelines-example-using-net-core-cli.md

 However, if you plan to release a public NuGet package, or an internal package that could be heavily used, you'll be making your life, and your users' lives a lot easier, and avoid creating a "dependency hell", if you distinguish between the above versions and follow a meaningful versioning strategy like [Semantic Versioning](https://semver.org/).

-If you haven't heard about Semantic Versioning, here's the TL;DR:
+If you haven't heard about Semantic Versioning, here's the TL;DR<!--more-->:

 - It solves the problems of _version lock_, the inability to upgrade a package with minor changes and bug fixes without having to release new versions of every dependent package, and _version promiscuity_, the inability to safely upgrade a package with breaking changes without automatically breaking dependent packages.